kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 pass ``-m`` or ``-l``.)

 Under the hood, though, things are quite different.
-Mercurial has simply marked the old changeset *obsolete*, replacing it with a new one.
+Mercurial has simply marked the old changeset as *obsolete*, replacing it with a new one.
 We'll explore what this means in detail later, after working through a few more examples.